NEW CREEK -- Step back to gospel music's roots as the Chuck Wagon Gang brings their talent to the Rolling Acres Gospel Jubilee.

 On Columbia Records, the Chuck Wagon Gang became what WSM air personality, music historian, and Grand Ole Opry announcer Eddie Stubbs calls, “America’s foremost country-gospel singers.”
 They sold millions of records and songbooks, enduring numerous personnel changes while retaining ties to the original quartet.

 “By singing with the Chuck Wagon Gang, I not only get to enjoy these great songs of faith, I also get to share in preserving the history and tradition of this style of music.
-God has truly given me the desires of my heart.”
+God has truly given me the desires of my heart,” he says.

-Soprano Melissa Kemper is a native of Groveton, Texas, and she still resides there today, with her husband, Jamie, and children Weston, Brandon, and Alysse.
-Melissa sang soprano with the Chuck Wagon Gang between 2001 and 2006, then left the group to be with her children during their formative years.
+Soprano Melissa Kemper is a native of Groveton, Texas.
+She sang soprano with the Chuck Wagon Gang from 2001-2006, then left to be with her children.
 She re-joined the quartet in 2015.

 “I am very happy that God has brought me back into the group after all these years,” she says.
 “I am truly blessed.”

-The group's guitarist, Karl Smakula, was born in Kingwood and raised in Elkins, where he was steeped the central West Virginia region's rich tradition of old time and bluegrass music.
+The group's guitarist, Karl Smakula, was born in Kingwood, and raised in Elkins, where he was steeped the central West Virginia region's rich tradition of old time and bluegrass music.
 He began playing mandolin and guitar at age 11 and took up banjo shortly thereafter, regularly performing in church and at square dances.
-He is a 2016 graduate of East Tennessee State University with a Bachelor of Arts degree in Bluegrass, Old Time, and Country music.
-He was a member of both the Universities elite Bluegrass Pride and Country Pride bands, and has since traveled the United States performing with bluegrass, old time, and country artists.

-All performances are held under the pavilion and a concession stand is available.
+All services are held in a large pavilion and a concession stand is available.
+To reserve a spot for on-site camping, call 304-788-5866.

 Be sure to visit www.rollingacresmusicpark.com for the latest updates on the summer season.